Towards Human-Level Text Coding with LLMs: The Case of Fatherhood Roles in Public Policy Documents: Introduction

 \section{Introduction}

 Political science is among the social sciences that have most eagerly embraced automatic text analysis methods \citep{grimmer2021machine}.
-Indeed, in many downstream research applications, such as data collection, topic classification, and especially content analysis, political scientists have found natural language processing (NLP) techniques to hold significant potential in terms of cost-saving and scaling capacity.
-Various applications (text scores, topic models, etc.) have been introduced and, in many cases, adapted to the specific needs of the field \citep{slapin2008scaling,grimmer2010bayesian,roberts2016model}.
-Yet, despite their promise, data scarcity (the lack of sufficient high-quality training data and the cost and time associated with creating them) and a lack of technical expertise have thus far prevented NLP methods from being widely implemented---both in political science and in the social sciences more generally.
+Indeed, in many downstream research applications, such as data collection, topic classification, and especially content analysis, political scientists have found natural language processing (NLP) techniques to hold significant potential in terms of cost-saving and scaling capacity \citep{slapin2008scaling,grimmer2010bayesian,roberts2016model}.
+Yet, despite their promise, data scarcity (the lack of sufficient high-quality training data and the cost and time associated with creating them) and a lack of technical expertise have thus far prevented NLP methods from being widely implemented---both in political science and the social sciences more generally.